Zettroke/declarative_enum_dispatch/README.md

 > With current design, enum_dispatch will never be supported. ([source](https://github.com/intellij-rust/intellij-rust/issues/8813#issuecomment-1118761880))

 So it got me wondering if it can be implemented using declarative macro for "perfect" IDE support, and so... it can)
 ### Yes, I am fixing crate to make it index correctly in my paid IDE.
-So what :)
+## I WANT MY DAMN AUTOCOMPLETION